Sales rep, Sales manager

 Formatting dates and numbers

-You can use the format_date and format_number functions in variables to control how values appear in your emails, without editing the original CRM field.
+You can use the format_date and format_number functions in field placeholders to control how values appear in your emails, without editing the original CRM field.

 format_date function